 What is Equity Release

 Equity release allows individuals aged 55 and over to release money from the property they live in without having to make any monthly repayments.
 There are two types of equity release; Lifetime Mortgages and Home Reversion plans.
-Both of these are regulated by the Financial Services Authority.
+Both of these are regulated by the Financial Conduct Authority.
 By using an equity release product, a home owner can draw a lump sum or regular smaller sums from the value of their home, while remaining in their home.

 If you are thinking of taking out an equity release plan then you need to find out as much as you can about your options and weigh up the advantages and disadvantages fully before you decide if equity release is right for you.
 A fully qualified financial adviser should help you to understand the steps involved and talk you through your options, the effects this might have on state benefits and tax and your obligations.
 And of course they can also explain the full benefits of equity release.
 Done correctly, equity release should have no impact on an individual’s tax position or their state benefits; however each individual’s circumstances need to be assessed.